 The Psychology Honors Program is especially beneficial to those students wishing to pursue graduate school in psychology.
 According to research on psychology graduate admissions (Lawson, 1995), research experience and letters of recommendation are the two most important criteria used by psychology graduate programs after grades and standardized scores are examined.

 - Assent of the Psychology faculty

 - The program is typically completed by students during their last 2 semesters at PSU.

-- In the first of the 2 semesters, register for 3 credits of Independent Study (PS 4910).
-During this time, you will research a topic of interest and draft a formal research proposal with the help of your faculty mentor.
+- In the first of the 2 semesters, students register for 3 credits of Independent Study (PS 4910).
+During this time, students will research a topic of interest and draft a formal research proposal with the help of a faculty mentor.

-- At the end of the first semester, you will propose your project in the form of an oral presentation to the psychology faculty for suggestions and approval.
+- At the end of the first semester, students will propose a project in the form of an oral presentation to the psychology faculty for suggestions and approval.

-- The following semester, register for 3 credits of Independent Research (PS 4940).
-During this time, you will execute your project by collecting data, analyzing and interpreting your results, and writing up the results in a formal research manuscript.
+- The following semester, students register for 3 credits of Independent Research (PS 4940).
+During this time, students will execute their projects by collecting data, analyzing and interpreting their results, and writing up the results in a formal research manuscript.

-- At the end of the second semester, you will submit your research manuscript to the psychology department and provide an oral presentation of your findings to the psychology faculty for discussion and approval.
+- At the end of the second semester, students will submit their research manuscripts to the psychology department and provide an oral presentation of their findings to the psychology faculty for discussion and approval.

 For more information, contact Dr. John Kulig, Director of the Honors Program.